 Nancy J. Cohen writes the Bad Hair Day Mysteries featuring South Florida hairstylist Marla Vail.
-Titles in this series have made the IMBA bestseller list, been selected by Suspense Magazine as best cozy mystery, won a Readers’ Favorite gold medal, and earned third place in the Arizona Literary Awards.
-Nancy’s instructional guide, Writing the Cozy Mystery, is an Agatha Awards finalist.
-A featured speaker at libraries, conferences, and community events, she is past president of Mystery Writers of America Florida Chapter and Florida Romance Writers.
-Visit her at NancyJCohen.com
+Titles in this series have made the IMBA bestseller list, been selected by Suspense Magazine as best cozy mystery, won a Readers’ Favorite Gold Medal, and earned third place in the Arizona Literary Awards.
+Nancy’s repertoire includes over twenty mystery and romance novels, two novellas, and the instructional guide, Writing the Cozy Mystery.
+She is both traditionally published and self-published in fiction and non-fiction.
+NancyJCohen.com

 Eliot Kleinberg has been a reporter for four decades and is the author of 10 books.
 He’s had the misfortune of viewing a lifetime of bad writing, sometimes, sadly, his own, and has seen it all.
 He’s helped young reporters and was on a team that created the writing bible for The Palm Beach Post.
 He can help you clean up your story of all those groaners so your good writing shines through.